 What to Expect

-With my support, you may start to notice:
+Over time, you may begin to notice:

 "Each person is an island unto himself, in a very real sense; and he can only build bridges to other islands if he is first of all willing to be himself and permitted to be himself."